smalers/welcome-to-the-usa/1956/booklet/09-oath-of-allegiance.md

-and defend the Constitution and laws of the United States of America against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I will bear arms on behalf of the United States whern required by law;(1) or that I will perform noncombatant service in the armed forces of the United States when required by law;(1) or that I will perform work of national importance under civilian direction when required by the law; and that I take this obligation freely and without any mental reservations or purpose of evation: So help me God.
+and defend the Constitution and laws of the United States of America against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I will bear arms on behalf of the United States when required by law;(1) or that I will perform noncombatant service in the armed forces of the United States when required by law;(1) or that I will perform work of national importance under civilian direction when required by the law; and that I take this obligation freely and without any mental reservations or purpose of evasion: So help me God.
 In acknowledgment whereof I have hereunto affixed my signature.

 ---